Monitor Stripe, Twilio & AWS API Changes (Before They Break Production)

 https://api.twilio.com/2010-04-01/Accounts/{YOUR_ACCOUNT_SID}.jsonAuthentication: Basic Auth with Account SID as username and Auth Token as password

-Use Rumbliq's Credential Vault (Pro+) to store your Twilio credentials encrypted — never paste auth tokens directly into monitor URLs.
+Use Rumbliq's Credential Vault (Starter and up) to store your Twilio credentials encrypted — never paste auth tokens directly into monitor URLs.

 Set interval: 60 minutes